cycloptux/GiselleBot-Documentation/docs/Contents/Premium Perks.md

 !!!info See also

-        :fontawesome-brands-patreon:{ .patreon } [Patreon](https://www.patreon.com/) is a membership platform that makes it easy for artists and creators to get paid.
+        :fontawesome-brands-patreon: [Patreon](https://www.patreon.com/) is a membership platform that makes it easy for artists and creators to get paid.
 Within the Patreon dictionary, subscribers are called "patrons".